Not sure how to combine breastfeeding and pumping?

 Do I Need To Pump If I’m Exclusively Breastfeeding?

-It totally depends on your specific circumstances, but a lot of breastfeeding moms do need to pump at some point or another.
+It completely depends on your specific circumstances, but a lot of breastfeeding moms do need to pump at some point or another.

 It may seem at first that pumping would be unnecessary if you are home with your baby and can feed them directly.
 However, it doesn’t always work out that way and it seems extremely rare to ever meet a nursing mom who has never had to pump.
 I’m sure there’s one out there, but I’ve never met them.